esheldon/covmatrix/README.md

 covmatrix
 =========

-Code to calculate Hessian matrices of functions and covariance matrices of probability distributions
+Python code to calculate Hessian matrices of functions and covariance matrices of probability distributions

 examples
 --------